WRS Level I Certification

 For schools or districts

 - Schools and districts considering or currently implementing the Wilson Reading System may be interested in certifying a group of their educators.
-Contact us to explore development of a comprehensive plan to achieve success and sustainability.
+Contact us to explore development of a COMPASS Plan (Comprehensive Plan for Achieving Success and Sustainability).

-- Complete a comprehensive online course: Word Study Online Course (WRS Steps 1-6).
+- Complete a comprehensive online course: WRS Intensive Instruction for the Non-Responsive Reader (Steps 1-6).

-- Conduct 1:1 WRS instruction with a practicum student for a minimum of 60 lessons with a lesson plan written for each lesson.
-Student must meet selection criteria and be approved by the Wilson Trainer.
+- Conduct 1:1 WRS instruction with a practicum student for a minimum of 65 lessons with a lesson plan written for each lesson.
+Student must meet selection criteria and be approved by the assigned Wilson® Credentialed Trainer.
+Instruction must be with WRS 4th Edition materials.

 - Be observed five times teaching the practicum student.
-Each observation is scheduled with the Wilson Trainer and lasts approximately one hour.
+Each observation is scheduled with the Wilson® Credentialed Trainer and lasts approximately 60-75 minutes.

 - Submit a pretesting report on the practicum student, including educational history and current test results.

-- Develop a teacher and student notebook and compile students’ written work in accordance with WLT program standards.
+- Develop a Teacher Binder and Student Portfolio and compile student’s written work in accordance with WLT program standards.

-- Demonstrate mastery of the WRS Lesson Plan procedures (documented and approved by Wilson Trainer).
+- Demonstrate mastery of the WRS Lesson Plan procedures (documented and approved by Wilson® Credentialed Trainer).

-- Demonstrate an understanding of language concepts through accurate teaching with multisensory procedures (Steps 1-6).
+- Demonstrate an understanding of language concepts through accurate teaching with multisensory procedures.

-- Demonstrate student success and mastery of decoding/encoding skills.
+- Demonstrate student mastery of reading, spelling, fluency, and comprehension.

-- Conduct pre- and post-testing with two norm-referenced tests, one being the Word Identification and Spelling Test (WIST), and submit post-test data with required Practicum Student Report.
+- Conduct pre- and posttesting with two norm-referenced tests, one being the Word Identification and Spelling Test (WIST), and submit posttest data with practicum student final report after a minimum of 65 lessons and achievement of WRS Substep 4.2.

 The practicum student must meet the following criteria and be approved by Wilson Language Training before instruction begins.